Earn a Healthcare Administration Degree

 - Universities and research institutions

-Today, professionals in healthcare management often combine their credentials with work experience in a healthcare facility, according to BLS.1 Yet there are myriad healthcare settings – government, independent, nonprofit and commercial – that could benefit from the expertise of an employee with a degree in healthcare management.
+Today, professionals in healthcare management often combine their credentials with work experience in a healthcare facility, according to the BLS.1 Yet there are a myriad healthcare settings – government, independent, nonprofit and commercial – that could benefit from the expertise of an employee with a degree in healthcare management.
 For that reason, healthcare manager, administrator, director and executive jobs and positions are regularly found at:

 - Healthcare entities and providers: These include aforementioned settings such as hospitals, physicians' groups or practitioners' offices, nursing and residential care facilities, hospices, outpatient care centers, clinics and similar organizations, as defined by the U.S. Department of Health and Human Services' National Practitioner Data Bank (NPDB).2 Recently, however, Amazon, Berkshire Hathaway, JPMorgan Chase and Apple entered this space and are disrupting traditional healthcare provider models by forming independent healthcare companies for their employees.